You Can Do It

 Eight Easy Steps for Raising Money

 To raise the most money, create a fundraising plan and follow through with it.
-Your plan should include these eight steps:
+Your plan should include these eight simple steps.
+Just click on the orange boxes.

 You and your family are the most powerful reason why someone would contribute to FAST.
 Donors are motivated by a passion for a cause or compassion for people they have come to know.
 Be brave enough to share your experience with Angelman syndrome and the way it has affected your loved one.